aniavasq/NetLogo-CLIPS-Extension/README.md

 ## Building

 It's required to have installed JDK7 or a newer version in order to build the extension.
-Also, Git is required.
+Also, Git and Make are required.

 1. Clone the NetLogo CLIPS extension repository